Berlin

 The team will change with the mission

-Looking back at teams I have built, it’s important to identify the different needs at different stages during a product’s life cycle.
-Early stage teams tend to be smaller, with people that like quick prototyping and work around blockers to try things.
+Looking back at the teams I have built, it’s important to identify the different needs at different stages during a product’s life cycle.
+Early-stage teams tend to be smaller, with people who like quick prototyping and work around blockers to try things.
 The best versions of this team I have seen focus less on exact skill sets and roles and instead focus on the problem to solve.
 In order to scale a product that comes out of such a team, adding an experienced “anchor” engineer who can draft plans for the future is a good idea.

 As the product matures, stream-aligned or full stack teams start to make sense.
 I have seen many examples of adding in more specific skills around the anchor engineer to create a devops product team.
 With a couple of these it starts to make sense to also build platform teams that can support infrastructure and other shared tasks.